-Read this information carefully before you start taking CRESTOR.
-Each time you refill your prescription for CRESTOR, read the patient information, as there may be new information.
-This summary does not include everything there is to know about CRESTOR and does not take the place of talking with your health care professional about your medical condition or treatment.
+Read this Patient Information carefully before you start taking CRESTOR and each time you get a refill.
+There may be new information.
+This information does not take the place of talking with your doctor about your medical condition or treatment.

-If you have any questions about CRESTOR, ask your health care professional.
-Only your health care professional can tell you if CRESTOR is right for you.
+If you have any questions about CRESTOR, ask your doctor.
+Only your doctor can determine if CRESTOR is right for you.

 What is CRESTOR?

 CRESTOR is a prescription medicine that contains a cholesterol-lowering medicine called rosuvastatin calcium.
 CRESTOR is used along with diet to: